kmsbmadhan/Crime-Prediction/README.md

 # Crime-Prediction

-This is for Boston data set
+This is part of analysis of Boston housing data set in predicting crime using Linear Regression and classify whether a given

+suburb has a crime rate above or below the median using Logistic Regression and Linear Discriminant Analysis(LDA)